 Students in philosophy must satisfy the core curriculum requirements of the University as given on pages 26-28 of this bulletin.
-In addition, students in philosophy must take 10 credits of foreign language.
+In addition, students in philosophy must take 10 credits of foreign language or demonstrate an equivalent mastery of a foreign language.